Hey friends! A simple project to show you today that has made an incredible difference in our home.

-If you live in a builder grade home like us you probably have a sliding glass door.
-They do a good job of letting the light in, but they’re short on architecturally beauty.
-Our sliding doors have remained undressed because with woods in back of our house we don’t need window treatments for privacy.
-However during these short, cold days of Winter I’ve been thinking it might be nice to have curtains.
-Not only do curtains block out a cold draft, they also give a cozy feeling at night.
+If you live in a builder-grade home like us you probably have a sliding glass door.
+They do a good job of letting the light in, but they’re short on architectural beauty.
+Our sliding doors have remained undressed and it’s been fine.
+With woods in the back of our house we don’t need window treatments for privacy, but I’ve been wondering lately what they might look like with curtains.

 In our family room I’ve used these.
 We went with them again for our sliding glass door and hemmed them to get the exact length we wanted.
 The same design of curtain rod was used for the sliding glass doors as we chose for the family room.
 The spaces are next to each other and the continuity between the two looks great.
 We used this one here.

 Hanging the curtains higher also causes the simple builder grade sliding door to seem much more visually important.
 Basically it just looks better than if we had hung it at the top of the window trim.
 Our sliding door is 72 in long.
 To ensure the maximum amount of light was let in, hello grey Michigan Winters you are annoying, we chose a curtain rod that was 84 inches long.

 Now that the curtains are up I think we should have done it a long time ago.
 I love the look.
 The whole space has been elevated and curtains give the dining area seems finished look.
 Hopefully this gives you an idea of what your builder grade sliding doors would look like with curtains.
 Do you have curtains around your sliding door?
 Would you hang them high like we did?

 Thanks for being here and as always I’d love to hear your thoughts!